-In 2019 Somalia became “the 30th African country to sign the Kampala Convention” (African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa.”
-The Kampala Accord commits Somalia to protect people against “displacement based on policies of racial discrimination or other similar practices aimed at/or resulting …
+By Liban Ahmad In 2019, Somalia became the 30th African nation to sign the Kampala Convention (the African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa).
+This accord commits Somalia to protecting its people against “displacement based on policies of racial discrimination or similar practices …

 Read More »Somaliland’s recurring human rights violations in Las Anod

-Islam warns its adherents against injustice and oppression.
-There are verses in the Quran that emphasize the fact that God eventually destroys oppressors and comes to the aid of the oppressed.
-The Pharaoh of the Exodus, believed to be Ramses II, is a good example.
-Ramses and his army drowned …
+By Ali H. Abdulla Islam strictly warns its adherents against injustice and oppression.
+The Quran emphasizes that God eventually destroys oppressors and comes to the aid of the marginalized.
+The Pharaoh of the Exodus serves as a definitive historical example; Ramses II and his army were drowned after pursuing the …

 Read More »Somalia: Sexual violence on the rise

-In August 2021, the U.N.
+By Dr. Ewelina U. Ochab In August 2021, the U.N.
 Special Representative on Sexual Violence in Conflict, Pramila Patten, and the U.N.
-Special Representative for Children and Armed Conflict, Virginia Gamba, warned about the alarming increase in sexual violence in Somalia and called upon all perpetrators to cease these violations.
-According to two recent reports, …
+Special Representative for Children and Armed Conflict, Virginia Gamba, warned about the alarming increase in sexual violence in Somalia and called upon all perpetrators to cease these violations. …

 Read More »Somaliland violated guiding principles on internal displacement

-“Every human being shall have the right to be protected against being arbitrarily displaced from his or her home or place of habitual residence.”
-The arbitrary displacement of more than 1000 people in Las Anod authorized by the Somaliland government constitutes a violation of the United Nations Guiding Principles on Internal …
+By Liban Ahmad “Every human being shall have the right to be protected against being arbitrarily displaced from his or her home or place of habitual residence.”
+The arbitrary displacement of more than 1000 people in Las Anod authorized by the Somaliland government constitutes a violation of the United Nations Guiding …

 Read More »Somalia is a promising environment for wind power

-Entrepreneurial Somalis intent on rebuilding their country are investing in renewable energy to fuel Somalia’s power grid through sustainable development, but the ongoing conflict and limited finances create significant challenges for this project.
+By Austin Bodetti Entrepreneurial Somalis intent on rebuilding their country are investing in renewable energy to fuel Somalia’s power grid through sustainable development, but the ongoing conflict and limited finances create significant challenges for this project.
 Over the past year, Somalia has confronted a cascade of challenges.
-The militant group Al-Shabaab continues to launch attacks …
+The militant group …

 Read More »Somalia’s humanitarian situation